mzakharo/birdnetapp/README.md

  ## Web App
   - Serve the web-app by running `./flask.sh`
-  - Optional: install a sysemd service file to run on startup `birdnet_app.service`
+  - Optional: install a systemd service file to run on startup `birdnet_app.service`

  ## Test the app (Development)
   - Install the test framework